Agricultural Supply Chain & Corporate Trading

 A native of Nebraska, Joe grew up in a family that was passionate about food and agriculture.
 This interest followed him to the University of Nebraska, where he earned a bachelor’s degree in agricultural economics.
 He currently serves on the boards of the school’s Yeutter Institute of International Trade and Finance, and the Engler School of Entrepreneurial Studies.

-Joe’s commitment and passion for promoting food security is also reflected in his work outside Cargill.
-He serves on the board of World Food Program USA, which supports the lifesaving work of the United Nations World Food Programme, the global leader in the fight to end hunger.
+Joe’s passions for promoting food security and advancing trade and economic development are also reflected in his work outside of Cargill.
+Joe serves on the board of World Food Program USA, which supports the lifesaving work of the United Nations World Food Programme.
+He also serves on the board of directors for the US-China Business Council, whose mission is to expand the US-China commercial relationship by facilitating trade and investment.